(Note: This article is the second in a three part series of articles focusing on the job search process.)

 When preparing for an interview, applicants should also consider reviewing the Occupational Safety and Health Administration’s (OSHA) website www.osha.gov

 in addition to the company’s website.
 OSHA‘s website features an abundance of information relative to the construction industry in general.
 The resources below provide access to questions applicants may be asked during an interview.
 Some of the questions are general in nature and others are construction industry specific.
+Unemployed construction workers should spend at least two hours per day reading and becoming familiar with interviewing techniques, dress, body language and how to ask questions.
+The resources below are a good start.

 301 Smart Interview Answers to Tough Interview Questions-Vicky Oliver